Gardner Dow: Legacy

 On October 6, Connecticut Agricultural College's athletic association named the college's athletic field the Gardner Dow Field.
 The field extended from the rear of Hawley Armory westward to what is now Hillside Road.
 The Gardner Dow Field served as the football team's home pitch until Memorial Stadium opened in 1953.
 It served as the home court for the college's baseball, soccer, field hockey, and track teams.
 It hosted tennis courts and other facilities, while archery matches, agricultural shows and fairs, and various student activities were held there.
 By the 1970s, the field had largely ceased to exist due to new construction, including the Homer Babbidge Library, the School of Business, and the Information Technology Engineering buildings.

 A commemorative plaque was placed at the Gardner Dow Field.
-It was moved to an exterior wall of Hawley Armory in the 1950s, where it remains.
+It was moved to an exterior wall of Hawley Armory in the 1950s, where it remained until it was moved inside the building.

+In December of 2025, the plaque was moved for permanent display at the J. Robert Donnelly Husky Heritage Sports Museum at the UConn Alumni Center.
+The plaque was completely refinished before the move.
+On December 18, 2025, a rededication ceremony of the plaque was held inside the museum.
+In attendance were members of Dow's family, including his great grand nephew William Dow III.